Tctcl/Tctcl/README.md

-Imagine only having priavte repos.
+Imagine only having private repos.